google-deepmind/alphafold/README.md

 # AlphaFold

 This package provides an implementation of the inference pipeline of AlphaFold v2.
-Using MSA as only input.
+Using MSA as only input and eventually mean for running on serverless GPU (not yet available)

 AlphaFold-Multimer is not yet provided
 ## Installation and running your first prediction